 we do solve problems with code!

-So, instead of limit ourself to the struggle of code-sharing, we moved on and began to analyse where we were wasting time within the company.
+So, instead of limiting ourselves to the struggle of code-sharing, we moved on and began to analyze where we were wasting time within the company.

 The most time expensive moment in every developer’s day is called WTF.

 This is not a bad or impolite expression.
-This is the technical name for the worst nightmare every man or woman, involved in the process of solving problems with code, has.
+This is the technical name for the worst nightmare every man or woman involved in the process of solving problems with code may experience.

 Our first action point was to put small and cross-team groups of developers into a room on a weekly basis with the only objective to share WTF stories.

-To tell to your mates were you had issues and how you solved those is not only about the code you wrote.
+To tell your mates where you had issues and how you solved those is not only about the code you wrote.
 It is all about the tools you used: